artificialsolutions/tie-api-example-twilio-ivr/README.md

 ## Prerequisites
 ### Https
-Twilio API requires that the connector is available via https.
+Making the connector available via https is preferred.
 Ngrok is recommended for this.

 ### Teneo Engine
 Your bot needs to be published and you need to know the engine url.